Exploring England’s Jurassic Coast

 Compared to the little villages we spent all day walking through, Exeter is a lively, happening place (partly due to the university).
 There’s a lot of nightlife, tons of pubs, bars, and restaurants, adorable Georgian streets, some Roman ruins, and one of the most famous cathedrals in the UK.

 The cathedral here was founded in 1050 though the present building was finished around 1400—they actually kept a lot of the original Norman building, however.
-It is CRAZY detailed (similar to Salisbury’s famous cathedral, which I’ll do a separate post on), and cuts an imposing figure just standing all by itself on a flat plaza.
+It is CRAZY detailed (similar to Salisbury’s famous cathedral), and cuts an imposing figure just standing all by itself on a flat plaza.

 We grabbed a quick drink but weren’t hungry enough to stay for dinner and were quite tired from the day, so headed back to Torquay—an easy enough highway drive down from Exeter to the coast.
 Though, wow, people FLY along that highway!